 Grade 12 or High School Leaving Certificate (Grade 11) plus successful completion of one year of CEGEP with subject distribution and other minimum requirements as for applicants from the Atlantic provinces.
-Applicants who have completed an appropriate two-year CEGEP program may be considered for advanced standing (to a maximum of 30 credit hours).
+Applicants who have completed an appropriate two-year CEGEP program and received a DEC may be considered for advanced standing (to a maximum of 30 credit hours).